 State and local governments have had building codes in place for hundreds of years to protect public health, safety and general welfare.
 A more recent addition to building codes are energy codes which can cover walls, floors, ceiling insulation, windows, air leakage and duct leakage.
 The standards for energy code compliance vary from state to state and from municipality to municipality.
 Compliance is the responsibility of those constructing the home.
 In most cases, log cabin energy code compliance is expected just as in traditionally built homes.
 Continue reading

-Engineered Logs – The Best Choice for Your Log Cabin
+Engineered Log – The Best Choice for Your Log Cabin.

 Log cabins have been admired for their beauty and durability for centuries.
 Building materials have evolved significantly since the first log cabins were built hundreds of years ago.
-Traditional logs are often being replaced with engineered logs.
+Traditional logs are often being replaced with the engineered log.
 Continue reading

 Log cabin decks are made for relaxing, socializing end enjoying the great outdoors.
 By adding a deck, you extend your living space, while increasing the value of your log cabin.
 But before you rush off to the local hardware store to buy supplies, consider a few important factors.
-First, check with local zoning authorities to obtain the appropriate permits.
 Continue reading

 For many people, log homes conjure feelings of peace, relaxation and nature.
 A residence constructed out of tree logs has a rustic quality with rugged imperfections.
 This natural-style living appeals to those who want a bit more character and are willing to take on the challenge of a DIY project.
 Continue reading

 The first thing most people think about when asked about roofing is plain old asphalt shingles.
 They are the most common choice in the United States.
 To a log cabin lover, asphalt shingles are about as exciting as vinyl siding.
+More people are considering metal roofs when buying log cabin kits.
 Continue reading